ritwikbera/ritwikbera.github.io/_posts/2020-04-05-DL Training.md

     Batch norm reduces the effects of second-order interactions between weights in different layers, thus stabilising gradient values and speeding up convergence.

+    _Note_ : A common misconception is that the use of BatchNorm makes usage of L2 regulariation redundant as the activations are renormalized anyway.
+It is important to note that while BatchNorm normalizes activations the weight are free to grow in magnitude.
+Hence, L2 is still important to keep the weights bounded within a fixed radius hypersphere.

+* __Prioritized Sample Batching__:

+    Reinforcement learning techniques like DDPG use a concept called _Prioritized Experience Replay_ to select samples with highest prediction error to train the policy network.
+The same fundamental concept could be used in general supervised learning to select those samples (to be a part of the next batch) that have the highest loss, and can provide the most useful gradient update.

+    A way to do that would be a _Metropolitan Hastings_ style method (discussed [here](https://medium.com/secure-and-private-ai-math-blogging-competition/importance-sampling-for-deep-learning-efdc0b754c6e)) wherein the next samples for a batch are chosen based on a Markov chain starting from the current batch's samples.
+The probability distribution over the next set of samples in the Markov chain could be defined as a ratio of the losses.
+Once the samples are chosen their losses could be weighted via importance sampling weights so that they do not overcorrect the network.

 ## Improving Multi Device Training Performance

 * __Data vs Model Parallelism__

     _Data Parallelism_ is preferred when we have lots of data that can't fit on a single device and exchanging weight gradients is relatively easier (especially in case convolutions where kernels have relatively few parameters).

-    On the other hand, _Model Parallelism_ is preferred when there are too many parameters to be fit on a single device and exchange activation gradients is easier.
+    On the other hand, _Model Parallelism_ is preferred when there are too many parameters to be fit on a single device and exchanging activation gradients is easier.

 * __Asynchronous Optimization__